pramsey/crunchyblog/randomfuncs/index.md

 ![](normal_random.jpg)

-To generate normally distributed data in PostgreSQL, use the `random_norma(mean, stddev)` function that was introduced in [version 16]([just a few](https://www.postgresql.org/docs/current/functions-math.html#FUNCTIONS-MATH-RANDOM-TABLE)).
+To generate normally distributed data in PostgreSQL, use the `random_normal(mean, stddev)` function that was introduced in [version 16](https://www.postgresql.org/docs/current/functions-math.html#FUNCTIONS-MATH-RANDOM-TABLE).

 ```sql
 SELECT random_normal(0, 1)